 Nemesis's final form.
 After a whole game's worth of running away/blowing the crap out of him, to the point that his HEAD falls off, he's still alive.
 Just as you put the first battery in, Nemesis drops in, eats part of one of the tyrants, and mutates one last time.
 All very scary and frustrating, until you see what part of the tyrant he's feeding on.

-The fact that you can encounter Nicholai after he gets caught in a gas station explosion is a bit silly to swallow.
+The fact that you can encounter Nicholai after he gets caught in a gas station explosion is a bit silly.

 Resident Evil: Code Veronica